-- 11.1 MSI messages are transmitted to LESs providing Inmarsat-C services in accordance with national and international routeing arrangements.
-Each user interface has its own access procedure and syntax command, which should be checked with the Inmarsat-C LES operator or service provider. - 11.2 Some LESs may provide e-mail, or internet (direct) drop access to the SafetyNET service that allows registered MSI providers to send EGC messages using e-mail from any computer with access to the internet.
+11.1 MSI messages are transmitted to LESs providing Inmarsat-CInmarsat C services in accordance with national and international routeing arrangements.
+Each user interface has its ownAccess to different LESs may require use of different user interfaces that may have different access procedures and syntax commands and it, which should be checked with the Inmarsat-CInmarsat C LES operator or service provider.
+11.2 Some LESs may provide e-mail, or internet (direct) drop access to the SafetyNET service that allows registered MSI providers to send EGC messages using e-mail from any computer with access to the internet.
 Due to the nature of the internet, an e-mail service may not guarantee that EGC messages will be received by the addressed LES without delay and may not support cancellation procedures.
-For this reason monitoring of all EGC messages is especially important in accordance with Section 9 above.
+For this reason monitoring of all EGC messages is especially important in accordance with section 9 above.